How Does Unpermitted Work Affect Home Value?

 Unpermitted work can indeed slow down the sale of a property.
 Here’s why:

-• Selling Property Without Permits in Texas: It can be tough since buyers usually prefer homes that meet local laws.
+- Selling Property Without Permits in Texas can be challenging since buyers usually prefer homes that comply with local laws.

 Is Renovation Without Permits Worth the Risk?